josh-helpert/elder/docs/syntax.markdown

 ```
 We use paths to collapse the heirarchy from above to what we really are concerned about.

-## Parenthesis
+## Parentheses
 ------------------------------------------------------------------------------------------------------------

-Although we strive for tersness, parenthesis are essential.
+Although we strive for tersness, parentheses are essential.
 They are a tool for a developer to specify information to the compiler but are not within the grammar.

 Let's start with a simple example where we want to relate `x` and the sequence `a, b, c` you may expect something like this to work:
 ```